qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

 ``CRS`` [projection]
   Optional

-  The CRS to or assign to the output layer
+  The CRS to assign to the output layer

 Outputs